charmgeorge/DreamJob/readme.md

 ## Key Features

 * Job seekers are able to manage their job application process.
-Keep track of:
+They can keep track of:
   - Jobs that are of interest.
   - Jobs that have completed the application process.
   - Jobs that have been interviewed for.